gianpaj/boot2docker-mongodb/README.md

 	Connect to the cluster via OS X:
 	$ mongo 192.168.59.103

-Connect to the sharded cluster:
+## Connect to the sharded cluster

+You should now be able connect to the new sharded cluster via the mongos node:

 	$ mongo 192.168.59.103
 	MongoDB shell version: 3.0.0